 Developing a specialty niche in a practice is a challenge.
 You need to determine the pain points for patients, how you can best alleviate those pain points, and then make the practice investment and implement processes to bring your plan to fruition.

 I found a business approach known as Design Thinking to be invaluable in my efforts to serve specialty contact lens patients through The Keratoconus and Scleral Lens Institute, a part of Bettner Vision.
 Through the Institute, I offered a wide array of multifocal contact lenses, Ortho-k, corneal RGPs for normal and ectatic corneas, hybrid and scleral lenses, including multifocal sclerals.

-The institute became such an asset to Bettner Vision that it is still in existence, even though I recently moved on to a new position outside of the practice as founder and CEO of eyeLeader.
-I use the processes for improvement I honed in my career, including Design Thinking, to help other eyecare providers to better serve patients and prosper.
+The institute became such an asset to Bettner Vision that it is still in existence, even though I recently moved on to a new position outside of the practice as executive vice-president for professional strategies at Healthy Eyes Advantage.

 What Is Design Thinking?